9 Popular Types of Blogs(and Monetization Ideas) to Be a Profitable Blogger in 2024

 5. Selling Physical Products

-It’s perfectly possible to make money selling physical products online too, and without huge overheads.
-One way to do this is through dropshipping, where someone else stores and ships the product — you simply make the sale.
+It’s also perfectly possible to make money selling physical products online without huge overheads.
+One way to do this is through dropshipping, where someone else stores and ships the product—you simply make the sale.

-If you want to invest in designing and creating your own products, a great way to do so is by running a fundraising campaign on a site like Kickstarter.
-This lets you get the backing you need in order to produce your products.
+If you want to invest in designing and creating your own products, a great way to do so is to run a fundraising campaign on a site like Kickstarter.
+This lets you get the backing you need to produce your products.

-Some bloggers and YouTubers also sell “merch” — merchandise printed with their logo, slogan, and/or brand name.
-This can be a great monetization option if you have a popular brand that people want to publicly show their support for … but it’s not a realistic income stream for most bloggers.
+Some bloggers and YouTubers also sell “merch” — merchandise printed with their logo, slogan, and brand name.
+This can be a great monetization option if you have a popular brand that people want to show their support publicly… but it’s not a realistic income stream for most bloggers.

 6. Creating Online Courses